open-source-labs/ReacType/README.md

 npm run dev
 ```

-- Note that a .env with DEV_PORT, and a NODE_ENV flag (=production or development) are needed.
+- Note that DEV_PORT, NODE_ENV flag (=production or development) and VIDEOSDK token are needed in the .env file.
 - Please note that the development build is not connected to the production server. `npm run dev` should spin up the development server from the server folder of this repo.
 For additional information, the readme is [here](https://github.com/open-source-labs/ReacType/blob/master/server/README.md).
 Alternatively, you can select "Continue as guest" on the login page of the app, which will not use any features that rely on the server (authentication and saving project data.)

 - To run the development build of electron app